nikodunk/blog/_writing/2022-09-22-tech-to-watch.md

   - Incentivized to be negative, and balanced news is hard to find and monetize.
 Positive News Newsletter SaaS - (obviously broken, big market). train a newsbot on good seed, find non-negative headlines with [sentiment analysis](https://towardsdatascience.com/sentiment-analysis-on-news-headlines-classic-supervised-learning-vs-deep-learning-approach-831ac698e276)? - $10/mo
   - People only consume debates as clips on social media and miss bigger context.
 - Linux
-  - Linux mobile doesn't have a notepad that syncs (freemium, flathub) - SaaS $2/mo for syncing
+  - ~~Linux mobile doesn't have a notepad that syncs (freemium, flathub) - SaaS $2/mo for syncing (based off video watch count for below, market is only around 2-5k people)~~
   - ~~Linux-ready phone with smd845~~ [not ready](/2022-11-05-gnome-shell-mobile-with-postmarketos)
   - ~~Flathub app: build & deploy blog from linux mobile~~
 - Wordpress is still used for most blogs.
 CDN content platform SaaS for content websites - NotablePress, NetlifyCMS, Hugo, Cloudways, Nuxtpress - $6/mo